How do Fat Jimmy Amplifiers take pedals?

 Do NOS components really make a difference?

 Absolutely!
-Many NOS components used in Fat Jimmy Amplifiers come from a time when overall quality was held to a higher standard.
+Many NOS components used in Fat Jimmy Amplifiers come from a time when overall basic quality was held to a higher standard.
 NOS components sound different than modern components.
-NOS Allen Bradley carbon comp resistors are generally considered to be the best carbon resistors ever made, and yes, they do sound different than modern carbon comp resistors.
-They are warmer and have a different ‘texture’ to their sound quality.
+NOS Allen Bradley carbon comp resistors are generally considered to be the best carbon composition resistors ever made, and yes, they do sound different than modern carbon comp resistors.
+They are warmer, have a different ‘texture’ to their sound quality, and impart a ‘3D’ character that is absolutely incredible and difficult to explain without hearing.
 This holds true with signal passing resistors as well as power handling resistors.
-They have proven to stand the test of time, have better made, stronger leads, and have a longer life expectancy than modern carbon resistors.
+They have proven to stand the test of time – they have stronger metal leads, and have a longer life expectancy than modern carbon resistors.

 Are Fat Jimmy Amplifiers all NOS?